 We Are Still Scared

-I would think that after traveling for 3 years all of our fears about this lifestyle would be gone.
+I would think that after 3 years of full time living on the road all of our fears about this lifestyle would be gone.
 Nope . . . they are still there.
-Things like safety in an RV park, weather (I HATE storms in the RV), going somewhere new and not knowing what to expect.
-We almost didn’t go to Canada this year because we were so worried about the unknown.
+Things like safety in an RV park, weather (I HATE storms in the RV), going somewhere new and not knowing what to expect, should we have a home base?

 We are planning to head to Mexico in January and we still get this feeling of fear in the pit of our stomach.
 But what we have learned is we can do so much even if we are scared.
 We just can’t let the fear stand in our way.